top of page

 Iconic scenery at every turn

-A classic road trip experience
+A classic New Zealand road trip

-Space, silence, and nature
+Space, silence, and wilderness

 Bucket-list outdoor experiences

-Can You Do Both Islands?
+Can You Visit Both Islands?

 The Interislander in port, and the Bluebridge ferry arriving into Picton harbour with surrounding hills and coastline in view.

-Yes – and many travellers do.
+Absolutely – and many travellers do.

 Our Recommendation